 GENERAL INDICATOR INFORMATION RESPONSE Indicator title: Identifies the title of the strategic-oriented goal, objective or programme performance indicator.
-Number of national government campaigns implemented reaching 15 million people Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
-This refers to the estimated total number of people reached through the use of various media platforms when implementing the four key government priority campaigns and the 30 years of democracy (freedom) campaign Assumptions: Factors that are accepted as true and certain to happen without proof The GCIS will implement campaigns as per client department request
+Number of national government campaigns reaching not less than 15 million people Short definition: Provides a brief explanation of what the indicator is, with enough detail to give a general understanding of the indicator.
+This refers to the estimated total number of people reached through the use of various media platforms when implementing the three key government priority campaigns and the 30 years of democracy (freedom) campaign

-Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs Desired performance: N/A To reach 3,75 million people quarterly and an overall 15 million people reached annually Identifies whether actual performance that is higher or lower than targeted performance is desirable CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Perfomance data per platform will be used in order to ascertain the estimated total reach for the campaign.
+Assumptions: Factors that are accepted as true and certain to happen without proof The GCIS will implement campaigns as per client department request Disaggregation of beneficiaries (where applicable) Target for women Target for youth Target for PWDs N/A Desired performance: Identifies whether actual performance that is higher or lower than targeted performance is desirable 16 national campaigns reaching 15 million people quarterly and annually CALCULATION AND REPORTING Method of calculation: Describes clearly and specifically how the indicator is calculated Perfomance data per platform will be used in order to ascertain the estimated total reach for the campaign.
 The performance data per platform will be added together in order to get the total reach per campaign.
 Source/collection of data: Describes where the information comes from and how it is collected This data will be derived from various research sources such as Telmar, Nielsen and other sources.
 Media planners have access to the performance data on Telmar and some of the data will be received from media owners directly.
 Calculation type: Identifies whether the reported performance is cumulative or non-cumulative Non-cumulative Reporting cycle/schedule: Identifies if an indicator is reported quarterly, annually or at longer time intervals Quarterly and annually DATA COLLECTION Which branch or directorate/unit is responsible for providing the template which requests the information?
 Media Buying Who is responsible for collecting the data?
 D: Media Buying Who is responsible for checking and verifying the data captured?
-D: Media Buying Means of verification (evidence) Perfomance reports from the various sources and media owners Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Unaudited data from some of the media owners INDICATOR RESPONSIBILITY Indicator owner: Identifies who is responsible for managing and reporting the indicator CD: CSA
+D: Media Buying Means of verification (evidence) Perfomance reports from the various sources and media owners Data limitations: Identifies any limitation with the indicator data, including factors that might be beyond the department's control Unaudited data from some of the media owners INDICATOR RESPONSIBILITY

+Indicator owner: CD: CSA

+Identifies who is responsible for managing and reporting

+the indicator